-With disruption becoming reality and shaping the sector, the convergence of key trends promises more to come.
-Electrification, autonomous driving, shared mobility, and connectivity are together enabling more alternatives than ever and simultaneously infusing more uncertainty.
+With disruption becoming a reality and shaping the sector, the convergence of key trends promises for more to come.
+Together, electrification, autonomous driving, shared mobility, and connectivity are enabling further alternatives than ever while simultaneously infusing more uncertainty.

-From an OEM’s perspective, barriers to entry have never been lower and the outlook favors consolidation for scale.
-Tesla and the likes, software players and localization potential all present imminent threats.
-The transition will be costly, but the change is vital to the segment’s future.
-Key uncertainties include:
+From an OEM’s perspective, entry barriers have never been lower and the outlook favors consolidation for scale.
+Tesla along with other similar business models software players and localization potentials, all present imminent threats.
+The transition will be costly, but change is vital to the segment’s future.

 - How much ICE to include in the production mix?

 - What is the lowest cost / highest value option for the transformation?

 For recent entrants, the opportunity lies in cost curves, agility in identifying tech enablers and speed of market adoption.